survivejs/webpack-book/manuscript/output/01_targets.md

 When distributing the library, you should point to that *./dist-modules* directory from *package.json* `module` field.

 ## Conclusion

+Webpack supports targets beyond the web.
+It can be useful for bundling desktop applications, Node servers, and web workers. npm package authors can be find it handy too.

+To recap:

+* Webpack's output target can be controlled through the `target` field.
+It defaults to `web`, but accepts other options too.
+* If you bundle libraries with it, you should set the `output` options carefully to get the result you want.
+* Webpack can generate both a non-minified and a minified version of a library through its **multi-compiler** mode.
+It is possible to minify also as a post-process using an external tool.
+* Performing tasks, such as cleaning and linting JavaScript, while using the multi-compiler mode is problematic at the moment.
+Instead, it can be a good idea to handle these tasks outside of webpack or run multiple webpack instances separately.

 If you try to import *./dist/lib.js* through Node, you will notice it will output `{}`.
 The problem has to do with the output type we chose.
 To understand better which output to use and why we will go through them and the related options in the next chapter.